 Volunteer with Behind the Book, a non-profit literacy organization that inspires New York City public school students to explore stories and empower their voices.
-Through our innovative programs, which are part of the class curricula, accomplished authors visit high-needs pre-K-12th grade classrooms to guide students in creating their own writing projects based on the theme of the author’s book.
-You need no experience or training to volunteer.
-As a coach, you’ll support and encourage students as they work on their projects.
+Through our innovative programs, which are part of the class curricula, accomplished authors visit high-needs Pre-K-12th-grade classrooms to guide students in creating their own writing projects.

-For information on other program dates around the city, please visit our volunteer opportunities page.
+For information on more programs in Washington Heights, the Bronx, and other neighborhoods, please visit our volunteer opportunities page.